Health and safety representative (HSR)s frequently asked questions

 What else am I responsible for?

-What is my role in the health and safety committee?
+What is a health and safety committee?

-As a safety and health representative your function within the committee is to:
+The function of the committee is to:

 What are my obligations with keeping records?